Utah man suing Gwyneth Paltrow for allegedly knocking him down on skis, injuring him

 “For a brain injury, that might be low,” Sykes said of the amount of damages Sanderson is seeking.

 According to Sanderson, neither Paltrow nor the resort staff offered any help.
-He said there is a witness to the accident that can corroborate his account of events.
+He said there is a witness to that can corroborate his account of events.

 Sanderson said it took three years to file his lawsuit because his legal team met with Paltrow and her attorney, but could not come to a resolution.